empirical-org/Empirical-Core/packages/quill-marking-logic/src/libs/README.md

 8. Spacing After Commas
 9. Spacing (ignores all whitespace)
 10. Modified Word Match (looks for a string where one word is different).
-11. Missing Word Hint (looks for a string where everything is the same exact for a missing word).
+11. Missing Word Hint (looks for a string where everything is the same except for a missing word).
 12. Additional Word Hint (looks for a string where everything is the same except for an extra word).
-13. Missing Details Hint (The student’s sentence is shorter than the shortest acceptable answer).
-14. 1-13 but with normalized spelling
+13. 1-12 but with normalized spelling
-15. Flexible Change Object (10-13 but lowercased and with no punctuation)
+14. Flexible Change Object (10-13 but lowercased and with no punctuation)
-16. Case Start Checker (see if response starts with a capital letter)
+15. Case Start Checker (see if response starts with a capital letter)
-27. Punctuation End Checker (see if response ends with punctuation)
+16. Punctuation End Checker (see if response ends with punctuation)

 ### Question Class